sweet-js/sweet-core/doc/book/reference/modules.md

 # Modules

-Macros can exported and imported into modules via ES2015 module syntax.
+Macros can be exported and imported into modules via ES2015 module syntax.
 This allows you to define your macros in one file:

 ```js
 // id.js